 Study and Living Costs

-Learn all about our tuition fees, scholarships, and cost of living in St. Petersburg
+Here you can find everything you need to know about university tuition fees, scholarships, and cost of living in St. Petersburg.

 On this page

 Fees vary from program to program, so please check individual program pages for accurate information: